View William Tye's Notice on sunderlandecho.com and share memories

 St. Ignatius Church, Hendon

 on Monday 28th September at 11.45am.
-Interment to follow at Bishopwearmouth Cemetery.
+Interment to follow at Sunderland Cemetery (Grangetown).
 At rest with John Hogg Family Funeral Directors St. Luke's Terrace, Pallion.
 Loved and remembered always.

 Published in Sunderland Echo on Sept.
 22, 2020